electricimp/ElectricImp-Sublime/README.md

 * Using key shortcuts for frequent operations (build and run, show console, etc)
 * Leveraging the rich set of Sublime Text 3 Editor features.

-The Plugin requires connection to the Internet as it leverages the [Electric Imp Build API]([Electric Imp Build API](https://electricimp.com/docs/buildapi/)) to work with the the [Electric Imp impCloud™](https://electricimp.com/platform/cloud/).
+The Plug-in requires connection to the Internet as it leverages the [Electric Imp Build API]([Electric Imp Build API](https://electricimp.com/docs/buildapi/)) to work with the the [Electric Imp impCloud™](https://electricimp.com/platform/cloud/).

 ## Installation Steps

-**NOTE**: Electric Imp Sublime Plugin supports [Sublime Text 3](https://www.sublimetext.com/3) only, no other versions are supported.
+**NOTE**: Electric Imp Sublime Plug-in supports [Sublime Text 3](https://www.sublimetext.com/3) only, no other versions are supported.
 Tested on OS X only.

 ### Install Node.js

 **Note** The plug-in requires Node.js 4.0 or above.**

-Please follow [these instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.
+Please follow [instructions](https://nodejs.org/en/download/package-manager/) to install Node on your machine.

 ### Install the Builder Node.js Module